 What I do is fairly simple:

 I explain to the couple that a complaint has an inherent request: In many cases, a complaint started out as simple and gentle request.
-Yet over the time, the unfulfilled reque has tturned into a multi-faceted critical voice.
+Yet over the time, the unfulfilled request has turned into a multi-faceted critical voice.
 The complaint becomes louder and the request becomes inaudible.
 I help the complaining person to re-state her or his request in a simple yet powerful sentence.
 Turn criticism into a request.

 “I feel this way (feeling word) because that (what happened).
-I need X.”
+I need X (a solution).”

 Now the conversation is on the receiver side.
 The request is heard, yet does that mean the partner has agreed on the request?
 No!